 Citi Bike is a fantastic option for commuters and visitors to Miami who may need to get around more quickly but do not want to carry their own bike or pay for a taxi or Uber.
 In most bike rental cases, riders use the bikes and return them without any problems.
 However, in some cases, unsafe bikes and unsafe drivers on the road can cause traumatic accidents that injure Citi Bike customers.

 If you or a loved one was injured while riding a bikeshare rental bike, call Miami Citi Bike injury lawyer Prosper Shaked today.
-The Law Offices of Prosper Shaked may be able to file your case against the driver that injured you for traffic accidents or against Citi Bike for equipment problems that caused serious injuries and high damages.
+Prosper Shaked Accident Injury Attorneys PA may be able to file your case against the driver that injured you for traffic accidents or against Citi Bike for equipment problems that caused serious injuries and high damages.
 For a free legal consultation on your case and help collecting damages for your injuries, call our law offices at (305) 694-2676.

 Suing Citi Bike for Injuries on Bikeshare Rentals in Miami